Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Okay.

-So we got attempted murder in Las V uh in Nevada, okay?
+So we got attempted murder in Los An Nevada.

 And attempted murder in Nevada is when you fail.

-And pro tip for you guys, it's really uh anytime you want to like look up a law in another state, it's good to look at criminal defense attorney's websites because what it does is it kind of explains the law to you, and then it tells you what you could do in defenses to it.
+It's good to look at criminal defense attorneys' websites because what it does is it kind of explains the law to you and then it tells you what you could do and defenses to it.

-And the reason why it's structured in that way in an easy way to read is because nine out of ten times when you're researching the law, well, not nine out of ten times, but a lot of the times people research a crime and they'll it's because they you know think that they're gonna get arrested for it or they might want to lawyer up, etc.
+And the reason why it's structured in that way in an easy way to read is because nine out of 10 times when you're researching the law, well, not nine out of 10 times, but a lot of the times people research a crime and it's because they think that they're going to get arrested for it or they might want to lawyer up, et cetera.

 So these websites, lawyer websites, typically tend to answer a lot of frequently asked questions pertaining to certain crimes versus going to the official government website that just gives you the raw statute.